 The aim of Fairtrade@Work programme is to harness the power of companies and their employees to raise awareness about Fairtrade and increase the personal and organisational commitment to just consumer practices.

-Fairtrade at Work is an international programme to add to your Corporate Social Responsibility portfolio; whether your company is well-versed in the world of sustainability, or a newbie wanting to contribute to the promotion of equality and sustainability.
+Fairtrade@Work is an international programme to add to your corporate social responsibility (CSR) portfolio; whether your company is well-versed in the world of sustainability, or a newbie wanting to contribute to the promotion of equality and sustainability.

 You can demonstrate your ethical commitment and make a difference to farmers and workers around the world simply by offering Fairtrade products to your staff and visitors.